linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

     // Use prepared statements to prevent SQL injection
     $stmt = $db->prepare("SELECT * FROM tokens WHERE token = ?
 AND expires_at > NOW() AND verified = 0");
     if ($stmt === false) {
-        // Log and handle error if preparation fails error_log("Failed to prepare query: " . $db->error);
+        error_log("Failed to prepare query: " . $db->error);
         die("Query preparation error.");
     }

-    // Bind the token to the prepared statement
     $stmt->bind_param('s', $token);  // 's' means the token is a string

     // Execute the query